LeBron James Shows Up to 2018 NBA Summer League Wearing Lakers Shorts

 The King has arrived 👑 #LakeShow + @KingJames 🔗: https://t.co/UNEqg5pveF https://t.co/jWNiqoTBeW

-According to Chris Creamer of SportsLogos.net, the Lakers will reveal a new uniform ahead of the 2018-19 season that could bring a return to the iconic drop shadow to the player numbers.
-The jerseys will evoke memories of the "Showtime" Lakers of Magic Johnson, Pat Riley and Kareem Abdul-Jabbar.
+According to Chris Creamer of SportsLogos.net, the Lakers will reveal a new uniform ahead of the 2018-19 season that could mark the return of the iconic drop shadow to the player numbers.
+The jerseys will evoke memories of the "Showtime" Lakers that featured Magic Johnson, Pat Riley and Kareem Abdul-Jabbar.

-It's an appropriate move given James' arrival this summer.
+It's an appropriate move given how James' arrival this summer already has the L.A. faithful reminiscing about the glory days.